stevenrhart/predicting-claims/README.md

 In this project, we evaluated data for 50,000 pet insurance customers with a goal of building a model to predict the total claims amount in the second policy year based on basic info about the pet (breed, age, species, etc.) and claims data (number of claims, amount of each claim, etc.) for the first policy year.
 We evaluated a variety of different models (listed below) and in the end, found the best performance using a Gradient Boosting Regressor with some parameter tuning.

-Using our best model on our test data, we achieved a mean absolute error of ~638.
+Using our best model on our test data, we achieved a mean absolute error of ~638, well inline with our cross-validation scores from model tuning.
 While still somewhat high, this is down from ~1020 using our baseline model of a simple dummy regressor.
 This represents an improved accuracy of nearly \$400 per customer.
 When considered in the context of a customer base of 65-75 million, these results are significant and could lead to substantial savings for the business in terms of improved pricing and risk models.

 **Model Evaluation Results:**